-Two dental plans are available to employees, the cost of which is paid by the employee if the employee elects to enroll in either of the plans.
+E. Two dental plans are available to employees, the cost of which is paid by the employee if the employee elects to enroll in either of the plans.

-Employees may choose to enroll in a Long-Term Disability Program offering fifty percent (50%) or sixty percent (60%) of annual salary up to normal social security retirement age.
+F. Employees may choose to enroll in a Long-Term Disability Program offering fifty percent (50%) or sixty percent (60%) of annual salary up to normal social security retirement age.
 Employees will pay the full cost of whichever option is chosen.

-Employees may contribute up to \$5,000.00 in a dependent flexible spending account and up to \$3,000.00 in a medical flexible spending account.
-The minimum that may be contributed to either account is \$10 per pay period for the 2000 Plan Year.
+G. Employees may contribute up to five thousand dollars (\$5,000.00) in a dependent flexible spending account and up to five thousand dollars (\$5,000.00) in a medical flexible spending account.
+Effective January 1, 2013, employees may contribute up to two thousand five-hundred dollars (\$2,500.00) in a medical flexible spending account.

-Life Insurance.
-The County shall pay one hundred percent (1000%) of the monthly premium for County life insurance for each employee in the amount of two (2) times the employee's annual salary up to a maximum amount of one hundred thousand dollars (\$100,000.00).
-Employees may choose to increase their life insurance from one to four times their annual salary up to a total of \$700,000.00 including the base amount provided by the County.
-Employees may choose to reduce their life insurance to one times their annual salary and receive a credit.
+H. Life Insurance.
+The County shall pay one hundred percent (100%) of the monthly premium for County life insurance for each employee in the amount of two (2) times the employee's annual salary up to a maximum amount of one hundred fifty thousand dollars (\$150,000.00).
+Employees may choose to increase their life insurance from one (1) to four (4) times their annual salary up to a total of seven hundred fifty thousand dollars (\$750,000.00) including the base amount provided by the County.
+Employees may choose to reduce their life insurance to one (1) times their annual salary and receive a credit.

-Accidental Death Insurance.
-Effective July 1, 1999, the accidental death insurance policy the County maintains for employees covered by this Agreement shall be payable in the amount of fifty thousand dollars (\$50,000.00) to an employee's designated beneficiary should the employee be killed in the line of duty.
+I. Accidental Death Insurance.
+Effective July 1, 2001, the accidental death insurance policy the County maintains for employees covered by this Agreement shall be payable in the amount of fifty thousand dollars (\$50,000.00) to the designated beneficiary of an employee whose death results from an accident on or off the job.

-Life Insurance for Retirees.
-For Correctional Officers who retire on or after July 1, 1999, the county provided life insurance benefits of up to \$100,000.00 will not be reduced until the retiree attains age sixty (60).
+J. Life Insurance for Retirees.
+For Correctional Officers who retire on or after July 1, 1999, the County-provided life insurance benefits of up to one hundred thousand dollars (\$100,000.00) will not be reduced until the retiree attains age sixty (60).
 At that time the retiree's total life insurance benefit shall be reduced by fifteen percent (15%) of the original face value per year, to a residual of twenty-five percent (25%) by reducing the life insurance benefit by fifteen percent (15%) on the first day of the calendar month or next following the date of the retiree's attainment of age sixty (60).
 On each of the next four (4) anniversaries, the retiree's insurance will be reduced by the same dollar amount.
+However, the parties expressly understand and agree that the County has not waived any rights it has with regard to whether matters affecting retirees constitute mandatory subjects of bargaining.